The Status of Cannabis Legalization in Alabama

 Caregivers

-Additionally, the state is not presently issuing any type of business license to cultivate cannabis at this time.
-Still in its infancy, medical cannabis legalization in Alabama will take time to grow, but in the meanwhile, thousands of citizens now have safe and legal access to medical cannabis, which conclusively eases certain conditions in Alabama.
+Still in its infancy, Alabama’s medical cannabis program will take time to grow.
+Meanwhile, thousands of citizens now have safe and legal access to medical cannabis, which conclusively eases certain conditions in Alabama.

 Possession and Cultivation in Alabama

-As the regulatory commission gets established, the daily dosages available to patients may be dependent on the qualifying medical condition they have.
+As the program grows, daily dosages available to patients may be dependent on the qualifying medical condition they have.
 Minors who qualify for medical cannabis will be unable to use products that have more than 3% THC.

 Once medical marijuana is available for purchase in Alabama, you will be able to purchase cannabis tablets, capsules, tinctures, or gel cubes for oral use.
-Gels, oils, transdermal patches, topicals, nebulizers, and liquids or oils will also be available for use in an inhaler.
-You will be unable to receive parts of the cannabis plant and products that can be smoked or vaped as well as edibles.
+Gels, oils, transdermal patches, topical gels and creams, nebulizers, suppositories, and liquids for use in an inhaler will also be available.

 CBD Oil Program